Best Things To Do In Florence In 1 Day

 lampredotto panino| ©Kari

-After seeing the Duomo area in depth, I recommend that you head to the Central Market area, also known as the San Lorenzo Market, and take a break to eat a panino di lampredotto, a typical regional snack made from spiced beef tripe.
+After seeing the Duomo area in depth, I recommend you head to the Central Market area, also known as San Lorenzo Market, and pause for a panino di lampredotto, a typical regional snack made from highly spiced beef tripe.
 Afterwards, take the opportunity to browse the market's many stalls and buy your souvenirs of the trip.
 This market is open from Tuesday to Sunday from 9 am.
 Another option is to book a gastronomic tour of Florence.

 Book a gastronomic tour of Florence